Mali, Burkina Faso, Niger announce withdrawal from ICC

 The three military-led countries accused the court of arbitrarily prosecuting war crimes and serving as an “instrument of neo-colonialist repression.”

-They emphasized their commitment to upholding human rights protection in line with their values.
+They emphasised their commitment to upholding human rights protection in line with their values.

-Human rights groups and UN experts have accused Mali’s and Burkina Faso’s armed forces and allied militias of committing war crimes in operations against Islamist militias – alongside atrocities carried out by the militant groups themselves.
+Human rights groups and UN experts have accused Mali and Burkina Faso’s armed forces and allied militias of committing war crimes in operations against Islamist militias, alongside atrocities carried out by the militant groups themselves.

-National authorities say investigations are underway, but none have so far led to public conclusions.
+National authorities say investigations are underway, but none had so far led to public conclusions.

-The ICC, based in The Hague, has been prosecuting the most serious crimes such as genocide, war crimes and crimes against humanity since 2002.
+The ICC, based in The Hague, has been prosecuting serious crimes such as genocide, war crimes and crimes against humanity since 2002.

 Located in the Sahel region on the southern edge of the Sahara, they sit along key smuggling and migration routes towards Europe.